malliaris/SSNS/README.md

 ## Code Design

-The decision write the **SSNS** code in JavaScript was not a hard one.
+The decision to write the **SSNS** code in JavaScript was not a hard one.
 The requirements were, roughly:

 * app should be accessible by web browser, quick to load, and not require installation of anything
 * app should have a well-designed, easy-to-use, responsive UI